Singapore country brief

 Australia and Singapore have a strong and vibrant relationship.
 Australia was the second country to recognise Singapore when it became an independent nation in 1965.
-In 2015, as Singapore celebrated 50 years of independence and Australia and Singapore celebrated 50 years of diplomatic relations, our two countries committed to a Comprehensive Strategic Partnership (CSP) to frame our relationship.
-The CSP encompasses all aspects of our relationship including trade, defence, science and innovation, education and arts.
+In 2015, Australia and Singapore elevated their relationship to a Comprehensive Strategic Partnership (CSP), which encompasses all aspects of our relationship including trade, defence, science and innovation, education and the arts.

 Trade and investment

 Trade and business ties between Australia and Singapore are strong.
-Singapore is Australia's largest trade and investment partner in ASEAN and our eighth largest trading partner overall.
+Singapore is Australia's largest trade and investment partner in ASEAN and our sixth largest trading partner overall ($33.3 billion in two-way trade in 2019).

 Defence and security